Eminox

 Eminox Limited is an English firm which designs and manufactures high performance stainless steel exhaust and emission control systems for bus, truck, rail and off-highway vehicles.
-The company was started in 1978 and is based in Gainsborough, Lincolnshire, England.
+The company was started in 1978, and is based in Gainsborough, Lincolnshire, England.

 The name 'Eminox' is derived from the initials of two founders, Norman Emerson and David Milles, and 'Inox' which refers to "stainless steel".

-Eminox is tuned to low to medium volume requirements with particular expertise in aftermarket and retrofit solutions, and the company uses advanced manufacturing techniques and adheres to Six Sigma methodologies.

 Products

 Eminox's exhaust products include the following: